Dorset’s Milk Vending Machines

-During our daily lockdown walk through the village, there was one thing that seemed to be chugging along as normal and that was the installation of a milk vending machine.
-I thought what a brilliant innovative idea, until I found out later there are a lot of these machines popping up around the county, all serviced by their local dairies.
+During our daily lockdown walk through the village, there was one thing that seemed to be chugging along as normal and that was the installation of Dorset’s milk vending machines.
+I thought what a brilliant innovative idea, and I found out later there are a lot of these machines popping up around the county, all serviced by their local dairies.

 These vending machines could have been built especially for lockdown; locally based, no cash is required, they are automatically cleaned after each customer and there is plenty of room for social distancing.